This article is part of a larger series on How to Do Payroll.

-Unlike some other states, Oregon overtime is fairly straightforward.
-If you have employees who are eligible for overtime pay, you must calculate their overtime as 1.5 times their regular rate.
+Unlike some other states, Oregon’s overtime regulations are fairly straightforward.
+If you have employees eligible for overtime pay, you must calculate their overtime as 1.5 times their regular rate.
 An employee is eligible for overtime if they have worked over 40 hours in a workweek.

 Oregon law is less strict than most other states when it comes to pay frequency.
-It requires that employers pay employees at least once every 35 days on a regular basis.
-Oregon also provides several options for paying your employees: cash, paper check, and direct deposit.
+It requires that employers pay employees at least once every 35 days regularly.
+Oregon also provides several options for paying your employees—cash, paper check, and direct deposit.

 Pay Stub Laws

 Oregon law mandates that you provide employees an itemized pay stub detailing the wages paid, deductions, and purpose of deductions.
-The pay stub can be a part of the paycheck or a separate document, delivered, by hand on paper, email, or through payroll software.
+The pay stub can be a part of the paycheck or a separate document, delivered either by hand on paper, via email, or through payroll software.